vessl-ai/examples/runs/recommenders/README.md

 ---

-## Building an Online Recommender System with VESSL Serve
+## Building an Online Recommender System with VESSL Service

 ### Overview

-This example introduces the process of serving the trained recommender model online using [VESSL Serve](https://docs.vessl.ai/user-guide/serve).
+This example introduces the process of serving the trained recommender model online using [VESSL Service](https://docs.vessl.ai/guides/serve/overview).
 The trained model is deployed in a real-time service environment to provide immediate recommendation results in response to user requests, guided step-by-step.

 ![](asset/recsys-2.png)